 Not only does it hit the spot during bouts of cold weather, but benefits of bone broth include healing arthritis and digestive symptoms, too.
 It’s rich in nutrients like gelatin and glycine.
 These help to heal your leaky gut and even your skin.

-Get the benefits of drinking coffee, without all of the liver-damaging refined sugars found in most commercial pumpkin spiced lattes.
+Get the benefits of drinking coffee, without all of the liver-damaging refined sugars found in most commercial pumpkin spice lattes.
 The healthy fats in the coconut milk will help you feel full and satisfied, too.

 - Luckily, you can make your own nourishing, health warm fall drinks at home using our recipes.